• Skip to main content

 Optional - to infuse the syrup with flavor (pick one):

-1. Vanilla Flavor: 1 tsp. vanilla
+1. Vanilla Flavor: vanilla extract

-2. Rum Flavor: 2 tbsp. rum
+2. Rum Flavor: golden or dark rum

-3. Cinnamon-Orange Flavor: Cinnamon stick and orange peel
+3. Cinnamon-Orange Flavor: cinnamon stick and orange peel

 Water pouring into a pot on the counter.

-Pour water into a small saucepan.
+Step 1.
+Pour the water into a small saucepan.

 Woman's hand pouring sugar into a pot and mixing with water.

+Step 2.
 Add the sugar to the saucepan.

 Woman's hand mixing a sugar and water mixture in a pot.